 A good workers’ compensation law partner can help injured corrections officers sort out the mounting documentation, invoices, and paperwork required by the Colorado DOC, such as:

-As previously discussed, the DOC and their third-party claims administrator have strict reporting and documentation requirements for workers’ compensation cases.
+As previously discussed, the DOC and its third-party claims administrator have strict reporting and documentation requirements for workers’ compensation cases.
 If you’ve been injured on the job, managing the details surrounding your case can be complicated at the best of times.
 In the worst of times, and the state wrongfully denies your claim, there may be legal action you can take in a Colorado civil court or appeals process.

 Request your free, no-obligation Denver corrections officer workplace injury case review today.